droxey/docker-jekyll-dotenv/README.md

 Generate static GitHub Pages without exposing environment variables, API keys, etc.
 [## Docker?
 Jekyll is written in Ruby, right?

 Docker allows us to configure ruby, Jekyll, and it's associated requirements once, then run or deploy the resulting container anywhere, in a platform agnostic fashion.
-We can then run this container locally for development, ultimately leveraging the container to build our static site and deploy it to GitHub.
+This provides an easily replicable environment, instantly capable of the following workflows out of the box:

+1. Local development.
+1. Building the static site.
+1. Deploying it to GitHub Pages.

 ## Setup